matthiasschnurr1710-cell/Ki-Desctop-Agent-LM-Studio-to-other-programm/README.md

 Ich bin für jede weiter Entwicklung dankbar

-VBA agent for LLM to control Word and Excel via LLM, still in its early stages.
+VBA agent for LLM to control Word and Excel via LLM, expandable to many other programs, still in its early stages.

 You need to write a corresponding RAG for your LLM.
 I'll upload this RAG when I get a chance.
 This works across all LLM models.